euler-xyz/euler-vault-kit/docs/whitepaper.md

 #### Deallocating from a vault

 The owner can deallocate synthetic assets from the vault by calling `deallocate(address vault, uint256 amount)` which serves as a protocol withdraw from the synthetic asset vault.
-Assets deallocated from the vault will be transfered into the synthetic asset contract itself and be burned by the owner seperately.
+Assets deallocated from the vault will be transferred into the synthetic asset contract itself and be burned by the owner separately.

 #### Total Supply adjustments